Become part of a sisterhood at Ashland University!

 The primary reason for attending a college or university is to earn a degree.
 For this reason, promoting high academic standards is the primary focus of all Greek chapters.
 The reason behind the academic accomplishments of Greek women can be best substantiated by the high Greek and chapter standard.
 Each chapter promotes and recognizes academic and excellence by implementing scholarship programs and incentives.

 Sororities use philanthropic projects to give back to the surrounding community.
 Each chapter devotes time and effort to make an impact on others both locally and nationally.
 Sororities participate in numerous community service projects to benefit local and national chapters.
-These efforts include fund raising for women's cardiac care, aid for the speech and hearing impaired, the Ronald McDonald House and St. Jude Children's Research Hospital, among many others.
-Last year, sororities completed 4,156 hours of service to the local community and inter/national organizations.
+These efforts include fund raising over almost $37,000 in 2015 for women's cardiac care, aid for the speech and hearing impaired, the Ronald McDonald House, and the Glenmary Home Missioners , among many others.
+In 2015, sororities completed 2,263 hours of service to the local community and inter/national organizations.